php-activerecord/activerecord/README.md

 http://php-activerecord.github.io/activerecord/

-and can be found in in `/docs` if you want to make any changes.
+and can be found in `/docs` if you want to make any changes.

 ## Installation